-Despite its industry basis, Lift is a full macroeconomic model, with more than 800 macroeconomic variables determined consistently with the underlying industry detail.
+Despite its industry basis, LIFT is a general equilibrium model, using bottom-up accounting to determine macroeconomic quantities that are consistent with the underlying industry detail.
+It includes macroeconomic variables that are consistent with the National Income and Product Accounts (NIPA) and other published data.
 This macroeconomic “superstructure” contains key functions for household savings behavior, interest rates, exchange rates, unemployment, taxes, government spending, and current account balances.
-Like in an aggregate macroeconomic model, this structure insures that Lift exhibits "Keynesian” demand driven behavior over the short-run, but neoclassical growth characteristics over the longer term.
-For example, while monetary and fiscal policies and changes in exchange rates can affect the level of output in the short-to-intermediate term, in the long term, supply forces -- available labor, capital and technology -- will determine the level of output.
+Like many aggregate macroeconomic models, this structure is configured to make LIFT exhibit “Keynesian” demand-driven behavior over the short run but neoclassical growth characteristics over the longer term.
+For example, while monetary and fiscal policies and changes in exchange rates can affect the level of output in the short-to-intermediate term, supply forces – available labor, capital, and technology – will determine the level of output in the long term.

 The LIFT model thus is particularly suited for examining and assessing the macroeconomic and industry impacts of the changing composition of consumption, production, foreign trade, and employment as the economy grows through time.